-Office automation, especially printers, creates a need for high speed low cost linear motion actuation.
+Office automation, especially printers, creates a need for high-speed low-cost linear motion actuation.
 Due to noise in the office environment, ball screws were eliminated early on and engineering efforts were focused on Acme screws.
-New polymers especially the injection molded type allowed for new designs that have plenty of advantages.
+New polymers especially the injection-molded type allowed for new designs that have plenty of advantages.
 Many of them are reinforced with carbon fiber or glass and self-lubricating with PTFE and other lubrication packages.
 They minimize wear, have high load capacities, can be preloaded, provide corrosion resistance, and are very quiet running.
-These new screws use 300 series stainless steel that are precision roll formed to cut costs.
+These new screws use 300 series stainless steel and are precision roll-formed to cut costs.
 An important advantage of roll forming is the roller burnishing effect of the screw providing very smooth operation.
 New technologies in thread rolling also provide a very accurate screw profile, allowing for multiple shallow starts.
 PTFE coatings for the screws were developed to provide dry lubrication, eliminating messy wet lubrication.
 High lead screws are rolled to optimize the fast operation of the printers.
 To enhance print accuracy and the ability to print in both directions, new nut designs were created to facilitate preload.
-These preloaded nuts, not only helped with print resolution, they automatically adjusted for nut wear, ensuring years of accurate trouble free life.
+These preloaded nuts, not only helped with print resolution, they automatically adjusted for nut wear, ensuring years of accurate trouble-free life.

 Learn More in Our Engineers Guide